elliotvhill/promineo-be-course/README.md

 ### Questions and topics to discuss

-* OOP:
+- OOP:
-    *  I still have a really hard time wrapping my head around this, and figuring out how to describe/explain it (i.e. in an interview situation).
+    - I still have a really hard time wrapping my head around this, and figuring out how to describe/explain it (i.e. in an interview situation).
-    * Why _wouldn't_ one use OOP these days?
+    - Why _wouldn't_ one use OOP these days?
-    * I honestly don't understand why _such huge_ emphasis is placed on it-- i.e. _always_ specifically called out in job descriptions, etc. It seems like pretty intuitive principles...?
+    - I honestly don't understand why _such huge_ emphasis is placed on it-- i.e. _always_ specifically called out in job descriptions, etc. It seems like pretty intuitive principles...?
+- Exceptions:
+    - If you handle an unchecked exception...does that mean it's now a _checked_ exception...?

 ## Week 4

 ### Questions and topics to discuss

-* Method overloading _(again)_:
+- Method overloading _(again)_:
-    * Referenced in Java Docs [when discussing StringBuilder](https://docs.oracle.com/javase/tutorial/java/data/buffers.html#:~:text=The%20principal%20operations%20on%20a%20StringBuilder%20that%20are%20not%20available%20in%20String%20are%20the%20append()%20and%20insert()%20methods%2C%20which%20are%20overloaded%20so%20as%20to%20accept%20data%20of%20any%20type.)
+    - Referenced in Java Docs [when discussing StringBuilder](https://docs.oracle.com/javase/tutorial/java/data/buffers.html#:~:text=The%20principal%20operations%20on%20a%20StringBuilder%20that%20are%20not%20available%20in%20String%20are%20the%20append()%20and%20insert()%20methods%2C%20which%20are%20overloaded%20so%20as%20to%20accept%20data%20of%20any%20type.)
-    * What is the use case for overloading a method?
+    - What is the use case for overloading a method?
-* `new ArrayList<>()` vs `new ArrayList<String>()` -- just for stronger typing?
+- `new ArrayList<>()` vs `new ArrayList<String>()` -- just for stronger typing?

 ## Week 3

 ### Questions and topics to discuss

-* Increment `counter` variable from within `sysout`:
+- Increment `counter` variable from within `sysout`:

     ```java
     int[] gradesArray = {100, 97, 80, 85, 79};